Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 International Payments – Selling to China

-China maintains strict rules and enforcement in relation to companies, banks, and individuals transferring money into or out of the country.
+China maintains strict rules and enforcement regarding companies, banks, and individuals transferring money into or out of the country.

 In China, there are many ways to finance imports.
 The most commonplace are letters of credit and documentary collections.
-No matter what method is used, the Chinese importer needs to apply for the foreign exchange amount for the trade transaction from the State Administration of Foreign Exchange (SAFE).
+No matter the method, the Chinese importer must apply for the foreign exchange amount for the trade transaction from the State Administration of Foreign Exchange (SAFE).

-Chinese financial rules state that companies must report any overseas payment with a payment term of over 90 days from the date shown on the import declaration form or they will not be allowed to arrange the overseas payment.
+Chinese financial rules state that companies must report any overseas payment within a payment term of over 90 days from the date shown on the import declaration form, or they will not be allowed to arrange the overseas payment.

 When an enterprise enters into a contract that contains a clause for the pre-payment for purchases, the enterprise must register the contract with the relative Chinese government agency (SAFE) within 15 working days after the contract is signed.
 The enterprise also must register the foreign exchange repayment within 15 days before the remittance is issued.